Prot2Token: A Unified Framework for Protein Modeling via Next-Token Prediction: Introduction

-To the best of our knowledge, despite the emergence of foundation models for proteins, no comprehensive framework exists to systematically align them across a broad spectrum of protein prediction tasks.
-Instead, researchers often modify existing foundation models to suit particular applications \cite{schmirler2024fine}, such as predicting 3D protein structures from sequences using customized techniques \cite{jumper2021highly,lin2022language}.
-One key limitation is that most existing models are based on BERT-style architectures \cite{unsal2022learning}, while effective for providing meaningful representation, lack the flexibility needed for diverse and controllable prediction capabilities.
-In natural language processing (NLP), the transition from BERT-style models to autoregressive GPT-style models has enabled more dynamic and human-understandable instructions (prompts) to control the generation process and therefore, handling a diverse set of predictions within the NLP domain \cite{ouyang2022training,achiam2023gpt}.
+To the best of our knowledge, despite the emergence of foundation models for proteins, no comprehensive strategy exists to systematically map these heterogeneous outputs into a shared generative space.
+Instead, researchers often modify existing foundation models to suit particular applications \citep{schmirler2024fine}, such as predicting 3D protein structures from sequences using customized techniques \citep{jumper2021highly,lin2022language}.
+One key limitation is that most existing models are based on BERT-style architectures \citep{unsal2022learning}, while effective for providing meaningful representation, lack the flexibility needed for diverse and controllable prediction capabilities.
+In natural language processing (NLP), the transition from BERT-style models to autoregressive GPT-style models has enabled more dynamic and human-understandable instructions (prompts) to control the generation process and therefore, handling a diverse set of predictions within the NLP domain \citep{ouyang2022training,achiam2023gpt}.
 A similar paradigm shift is necessary in protein research, moving beyond static encoders toward more advanced generative AI approaches that provide more comprehensive predictive capabilities.

-Although autoregressive transformer models have been explored for the language of protein—such as ProGen2 \cite{nijkamp2023progen2}, RITA \cite{hesslow2022rita}, and Ankh \cite{elnaggar2023ankh}—they struggle with controllability and task , especially for protein-prediction tasks.
+Although autoregressive transformer models have been explored for the language of protein—such as ProGen2 \citep{nijkamp2023progen2}, RITA \citep{hesslow2022rita}, and Ankh \citep{elnaggar2023ankh}—they struggle with controllability and task, especially for protein-prediction tasks.
 Unlike language models in NLP, which effectively leverage prompting mechanisms for controllable and interpretable predictions, autoregressive PLMs currently lack robust methods to guide their outputs toward human-interpretable formats.
 This gap hinders their practical applicability and, in contrast to NLP, has compelled researchers to continue relying heavily on encoder-style PLMs, often building specialized architectures around these encoders for specific protein prediction tasks.